 This functionality is used when the actual activity to be executed is decided at execution time, not at design time of the process flow.
 For example, in a process flow that handles data coming in various formats, you have to first add the schema activity for each data format and then route the data to appropriate format using decision node.
 This results in the process flow being bulky and unmanageable.
 At times, you may even need to design one process flow for each data format.
 Now, this problem can be overcome by using the same process flow with a different schema activity.
 You can simply override the EvalXform_ExcelSchema with any other schema of your choice.
-For details on the type of activities that can be overridden refer to the Activities that can be overridden section.
+For details on the type of activities that can be overridden section.